walkingCodeDan/torpedoquery/README.md

 #### How to Improve It ####

-Create your own fork of [xjodoin/torpedoquery](https://github.com/xjodoin/torpedoquery)
+Create your own fork of the original [xjodoin/torpedoquery](https://github.com/xjodoin/torpedoquery)

 To share your changes, [submit a pull request](https://github.com/xjodoin/torpedoquery/pull/new/master).